esschillinger/lecture11/README.md

 # Lecture 11--Spherical/Cylindrical Coordinates

-This repository exists for personal use and serves to host the variable files, particularly those associated with Manim.
+This repository was created originally for personal use and serves to host variable files, particularly those associated with Manim.
+Now public, materials associated with my second semester Internship observation can be found here, most importantly the lecture slideshow.
+Hi Mrs. Mertins and Mrs. Johnson!

 Though the animations and images themselves currently in use are located at `/renders/`, you may produce them yourself via `master.py`, after downloading and installing the necessary system requirements, namely [MikTeX](https://miktex.org/download), [Python 3.7](https://www.python.org/downloads/), [FFmpeg](https://ffmpeg.org/download.html), [Sox](https://sourceforge.net/projects/sox/), and, of course, [Manim](https://github.com/3b1b/manim).